samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.0/collections-2.0.md

 ## Editing Collections

 - To edit metadata for a collection, click on the “Collections” link in the Dashboard and click on the collection.
 Click the “Edit” button.
 - To change collection visibility, click on the “Collections” link in the Dashboard and click on the collection.
-Select the “Visibility” tab at the top of the page.
+Click the “Edit” button.
+Select the “Discovery” tab at the top of the page.
 - Collections can be either public, limited to institution only, or private.
 - To remove works from a collection, click on the “Collections” link in the Dashboard and click on the collection.
-Navigate to the “Manage Items in this Collection” heading.
-Check the box next to the work that you would like to delete, them select “Remove from Collection” from the “Select an action” dropdown menu.
+Navigate to the “Works” heading.
+Click “Remove” next to the work that you would like to delete.
 - To delete a collection, click on the “Collections” link in the Dashboard.
 Select “Delete Collection” from the “Actions” dropdown menu next to the collection that you would like to delete.

 ## Sharing Collections with Other Users

 - To share a collection, click on the “Collections” link in the Dashboard and click on the collection.
+Click the “Edit” button.
 Select the “Sharing” tab at the top of the page.
-- To share a work with a single user at a time, search for them in the “Share Work with other users” search box, then select the appropriate level of access.
-Click the “+” button to add the new user to the “Share With” list.
-When you are finished adding users, click  “Update Collection.”
+- To share a work with a single user at a time, search for them in the “Add user” search box, then select the appropriate level of access.
+Click the “Add” button to add the new user to the “Currently Shared With” list.
+The “Currently Shared With” list is grouped by access level.
+When you are finished adding users, click “Save changes” at the bottom of the page.
 - To share a work with multiple users, make sure that they are assigned to a group.
-Select the group from the “Share work with groups of users” drop down menu, then select the appropriate level of access.
-Click the “+” button to add the new group of users to the “Share With” list.
-Click “Update Collection.”
+Select the group from the “Add group” drop down menu, then select the appropriate level of access.
+Click the “Add” button to add the new group of users to the “Currently Shared With” list.
+Click “Save changes.”